rdentato/clibutl/README.md

 ### Debugging

-While using a symbolic debugger like `gdb` is the *"right thing to do"*, there are time when you need some more traces of the execution of your program to really get what is going on (and catch that damned bug!).
+While using a symbolic debugger like `gdb` is the *"right thing to do"*, there are times when you need some more traces of the execution of your program to really get what is going on (and catch that damned bug!).
 Insted of using `printf()` or `logprintf()` (which you can always do, of course) you can use the